MRC81/AppFollow_UI_tests/README.md

 * Allure 2.13

 ## How to run
-###Pre-requisites:
+#### Pre-requisites:
-*to run the project you will need Java 11 or higher.
+*you will need Java 11 or higher to run this project.
 The Maven is not necessary since the project utilized a Maven wrapper.
 Make sure you have a proper java version in the JAVA_HOME path otherwise Maven most likely fails to run the project.*

 To run the project just execute the following in command-line from the project's root folder: for Unix-like systems